lilit-nersisyan/Atlas-of-mRNA-translation-and-decay-for-bacteria/README.md

 Panels D-E are are generated with the source data and script in the *pca* directory.

+### Figure 3

+All panels are generated with fivepseq v1.2.

+### Figure 4

+All panels are generated with fivepseq v1.2.

+### Figure 5
+The source data and script to generate the main main part of the figure are in the *graphlan* directory.
+The cleavage motifs are generated with the data and script in the *cleavage_motifs* directory.

 ## Extended Data Figures
 ## Tables
 ## Supplementary Tables